SMDHuman/ScuttleBalancingRobot/README.md

 <img src="https://github.com/SMDHuman/ScuttleBalancingRobot/blob/main/images/Raspbery%20Pi%20to%20MPU6050.jpeg"  width="300">

 If you can't see the picture, here is a table of the wiring of the pins between MPU6050 and Raspberry Pi.
+You may also access the diagram designed on [Draw.io](https://drive.google.com/file/d/1K8wL2eJak03yuCxYKJeCcMRbwO4yd8io/view?usp=sharing)

 | MPU6050 | Raspberry Pi |
 |---------|--------------|